iduarte/FrozenChicken/README.md

 ### Citation
 This package contents are explained, together with usage case examples, in the following publication:

-Duarte, Isabel^; Liber, Marta^ & Andrade, Raquel P. *FrozenChicken: Promoting the meta-analysis of chicken microarray data*.
-2020.
-Zenodo. http://doi.org/10.5281/zenodo.3765944. (^Equal contribution)
+Isabel Duarte^, Marta Liber^, Ramiro Magno & Raquel P. Andrade. *FrozenChicken: Promoting the meta-analysis of chicken microarray data*.
+2021.
+BioRxiv. https://doi.org/10.1101/2021.02.25.432894. (^Equal contribution)

+The code is also available in zenodo: https://doi.org/10.5281/zenodo.3765944

 ### Installation